cjjdespres/liberty-building/README.md

 ## Installation

 Use `git clone --recurse-submodules https://github.com/cjjdespres/liberty-container` to get this repo itself.
-After that, make sure that a `tomcat.tar.gz` and a `criu.tar.gz` file are present in the `extras` folder in the root of this project - they are used in the building of the base JDK image and should contain a tomcat and a criu build, respectively.
+After that, create an `extras/` folder in the root of this project and add files `tomcat.tar.gz` and `criu.tar.gz` to it - they are used in the building of the base JDK image and should contain a tomcat and a criu build, respectively.
 Finally, this build requires you to be running with a Linux kernel that supports `setcap cap_checkpoint_restore`, which should be available in version `5.9` and later.

 ## Usage